 Indicator Report - Suicide

-Why Is This Important?From 2008 to 2012, Utah's age-adjusted suicide rate was 18.3 per 100,000 persons.
-This is an average of 466 suicides per year.
-Utah has one of the highest age-adjusted suicide rates in the U.S. It was the leading cause of injury-related death for Utahns ages 10 to 17 years old, the second-leading cause of death for ages 18-24 and 25-44, and the fourth-leading cause of death for ages 45-64.
+Why Is This Important?From 2011 to 2013, Utah's age-adjusted suicide rate was 20.4 per 100,000 persons.
+This is an average of 535 suicides per year.
+Utah has one of the highest age-adjusted suicide rates in the U.S. In 2013, it is the leading cause of death for Utahns ages 10 to 17 years old, the second-leading cause of death for ages 18-24 and 25-44, and the fourth-leading cause of death for ages 45-64.
 Overall, suicide is the seventh-leading cause of death for Utahns ages 10+.

 Completed suicides are only part of the problem.
 More people are hospitalized or treated in an emergency room for suicide attempts than are fatally injured.
-The most recent data show that 2,414 Utahns were seen in emergency departments (2011) and 1,431 Utahns were hospitalized for self-inflicted injuries every day (2,743 emergency department visits and 1,605 hospitalizations).
+In 2012, 13 Utahns were treated for self-inflicted injuries every day (2,743 emergency department visits and 1,605 hospitalizations).